JordanKnott/taskcafe/README.md

 One of the primary goal's of Taskcafe is to provide a project management tool that I personally enjoy using for my own projects and fits my workflow.

 During alpha developement, the current plan is to build the "basic" features - features that are pretty much standard across all kanban boards / project management tools.

 Once Taskcafe is out of alpha, there are many features that I plan on adding that will differentiate it from other products (checkout the Roadmap for ideas on future plans).

+## Contributing & community

+If you have questions regarding how to use Taskcafe, check out the [discord server](https://discord.gg/JkQDruh).

+If you're interesting in contributing to Taskcafe, please read the [contribution guide first](https://github.com/JordanKnott/taskcafe/blob/master/CONTRIBUTING.md)!

+There is also a [Code of Conduct](https://github.com/JordanKnott/taskcafe/blob/master/CODE_OF_CONDUCT.md) as well.

 ## Roadmap